 The three seats didn’t allow for comfortable sleeping with the seat belts jabbing in my side and back, but after grabbing some of the plane’s little pillows to cover them, I was able to get comfortable enough to sleep for about three hours.

-Tom said he’d slept a total of 40 minutes, not enough to allay the nagging discomforts of lack of sleep more prevalent at this age, than ever before in our lives.
-He’s exhausted and I’m not far behind him.
-The three hours of fitful sleep left me weary, especially now a I am nodding off from time to time.\
+Tom said he’d slept a total of 40 minutes, not enough to ease the nagging discomforts of lack of sleep more prevalent at this age than ever before in our lives.
+He’s exhausted, and I’m not far behind him.
+The three hours of fitful sleep left me weary, especially now, and I am nodding off from time to time.\

 Had I known how well Tom’s old laptop would work once I reformatted it, I’d have ordered a new battery.
 Too late now.
 His new Chromebook should last all day, as he sits there busying himself to divert his attention from being so tired.

-This is half-way around the world.
-This will be the biggest time zone difference we’ll have experienced in over seven years.
+This is halfway around the world.
+This will be the most significant time zone difference we’ll have experienced in over seven years.
 We’ll keep you updated as to how this goes.

 As my battery dwindles, I need to wrap this up.
 Hopefully, we have time to check for typos.
-It’s highly likely we’ll miss a few in our sorry states of being.
+We’ll likely miss a few in our sorry states of being.

-We’ll be back in 24 hours of so with more, at which point we’ll be settled in our hotel and have had a bit of rest.
+We’ll be back in 24 hours or so with more, at which point we’ll be settled in our hotel and have had a bit of rest.